Inferring stochastic dynamics with growth from cross-sectional data: Introduction

 While the task of learning stochastic dynamics interpolating high-dimensional distributions is now routinely solved in generative modelling tasks \cite{song2019generative, song2020score}, doing so while ensuring faithfulness to biophysically relevant features like intrinsic molecular noise as well as division and death remains a challenge.
 Similarly, while the dynamical inference problem has seen significant interest from the single cell analysis community, the issues of the noise and growth remain open for the most part \cite{bonham2024cellular, gunnarsson2023statistical, coomer2022noise, sisan2012predicting}.
 For instance, most existing methods assume either no noise \cite{tong2020trajectorynet} or a constant isotropic diffusivity \cite{schiebinger2019optimal, yeo2021generative}, and either no growth \cite{hashimoto2016learning} or the availability of prior information such as growth rate estimates \cite{schiebinger2019optimal} or lineage tracing \cite{ventre2023trajectory, bonham2024cellular}.

-With this in mind, a flexible framework called \emph{probability flow inference} (PFI) was recently introduced \cite{chardes2023stochastic, maddu2024inferring} as a tool to infer stochastic dynamical models accounting for intrinsic noise.
+With this in mind, a flexible framework called \emph{probability flow inference} (PFI) was recently introduced \cite{chardes2023stochastic, maddu2025inferring} as a tool to infer stochastic dynamical models accounting for intrinsic noise.
 Leveraging the Lagrangian formulation of the Fokker-Planck equation, also known as the \emph{probability flow} formulation \cite{albergo2023stochastic}, PFI infers the drift of an It\^o diffusion interpolating between the distributions at successive times.
-A limitation of PFI is that it does not account for growth (i.e. proliferation and death), a key feature of realistic biological systems that crucially must be appropriately modelled for accurate inference of cell differentiation trajectories \cite{schiebinger2019optimal, sha2024reconstructing}.
+A limitation of PFI is that it does not account for growth (i.e. proliferation and death), a key feature of realistic biological systems that must be appropriately modelled for the inference of accurate trajectories.
+This was notably observed in reprogramming experiments, where neglecting cellular death led to the inference of incorrect state transitions between apoptotic and pluripotent cells \cite{schiebinger2019optimal}.
 In this paper, we show how the PFI approach naturally extends to account for cellular proliferation, and we propose a new algorithm called \emph{unbalanced probability flow inference} (UPFI), which allows to disentangle drift from intrinsic noise and growth in diffusion processes.

 \paragraph{Stochastic population dynamics with growth} We consider a population of individuals evolving following an It\^{o} process of the form